Authentication (JWTs)

 Last updated

-JSON Web Tokens (JWTs) can be used for automatic authentication when using the Agent JS API and/or IFrame embeds.
+JSON Web Tokens (JWTs) can be used for automatic authentication when using the and/or .
 For example, adding a JSON Web Token (JWT) as a query parameter allows the IFrame embed to load with the specified user already logged in.

 There's no need to create the specified user ahead of time - this is all done automatically through use of JWTs.